pietrondo/calibphp/README.md

 # calibphp
-Simple html form to add an ebook to calibre db
+Simple html+php form to add an ebook to calibre db.

+Copy this files on your server.
+After modify the config.php to choose calibredb and upload directory